vamgan/Gmail-to-CSV/README.md

 Therefore, I have created a Python script that does the following:
 1. Scrapes all emails from your mailbox
-2. Exports all emails to CSV file which includes (Sender, Subject, Content)
+2. Exports all emails to CSV file which includes (Sender, Subject, Message)
 3. Email content is formatted using bs4